-Potential clients come to us because they have begun to consider the impact their operations have on the environment.
-The first and most important thing to have done is to identify ways in which it can reduce this impact.
-This isn't only good for the environment - it generally saves money as, for example, energy or travel bills are reduced.
-Despite a business's best efforts on this regard there will always be a remaining balance of carbon emissions that are unavoidable, and these can be made good by the process of 'offsetting' - or getting somebody else to reduce their emissions on your behalf.
+Potential partners come to us because they have begun to consider the impact their operations have on the environment.
+The first and most important thing to have done is to identify ways in which this impact can be reduced at source This isn't only good for the environment - it generally saves money as, for example, energy or travel bills are reduced.
+Despite a business's best efforts on this regard there will always be a remaining balance of carbon emissions that are unavoidable, and these can be made good by the process of 'offsetting', or mitigating, their carbon footprint - getting somebody else to reduce their emissions on your behalf.
 We think the best way to 'offset' is through UK woodland carbon capture - creating new woodlands that benefit the country, the landscape and the global environment.
-Many of our clients capture both their core head office emissions, plus some aspect of their sales (for example the carbon emissions arising from delivery of their products to customers).
+Businesses can offset all or some of their footprint - anything is better than nothing.

 We can help you to calculate your carbon footprint if you haven't been able to do that yourself.
-We can also advise on the types of activites other businesses have covered with their carbon capture programmes, and help you to understand the marketing benefits that can arise from your actions.
-We will also talk you through the complicated world of carbon credits - so you can speak with confidence to your stakeholders about what you are doing.
+We can also advise on the types of activities other businesses have covered with their carbon mitigation programmes, and help you to understand the business benefits that can arise from your actions.
+We will also talk you through the complicated world of carbon offsetting and credits - so you can speak with confidence to your stakeholders about what you are doing.

 Based on your requirements we will make some project proposals to you - these will include locations, species to be planted, size of planting, carbon calculation and dates of planting.

-Once the contract is signed we give the go ahead to our planting partners.
 Planting a large woodland in the UK is a significant undertaking and the process is necessarily thorough and therefore lengthy.
-By the time a potential woodland is offered to you it will have already been through the stages of public consultation, environmental assessment and discussion with the Forestry Commission.
-The whole process can take anything from three months to a year.
+Woodland creation projects could be at any stage in the process when first discussed with a partner, including initial design, public consultation, environmental assessment and discussion with the Forestry Commission.
+The whole process can take anything from three months to a couple of years.

-Only once planting is satifactorily completed do we release payment to the landowner.
-(There may be exceptions where the project is very large - in which case progress payments following staged verification).
-We will monitor the project from here on, and send you photos.
+Only once planting is completed we will monitor the project from there on.
 Site visits by arrangement are welcomed.
-Many of our clients visit their woodlandswith staff or customers and some even get involved in the planting itself.
+Many of our clients visit their woodlands with staff or customers and some even get involved in the planting itself.